 - Detox Reactions

 Parasites and their eggs are in the foods we eat and the water we drink.
 We do not live in a sterile environment and never will.
 Animals, (that includes us), do not have good anti-parasitic defenses.
 Plants however have excellent anti-parasitic defenses.
-Because of this, animals have learned to seek out and eat bitter and aromatic plants that are anti-parasitic in order to rid themselves of parasitic infections.
-Zoiben contains 8 different essential oils known for their effects on parasites and lack of toxicity to us.
+Because of this, animals have learned to seek out and eat bitter and aromatic plants (those that contain essential oils) that are anti-parasitic in order to rid themselves of parasitic infections.
+Zoiben contains 6 different essential oils as well as the bitter herb extract berberine, all of which are known for their effects on parasites and lack of toxicity to us.

 Fungi are also parasitic.
 They live on the same food sources as parasites (glutamine and sugar) and have the same weaknesses.
 If you have a white coating on your tongue, that is candida.
 Every bite of food we eat that is not right out of the oven or frying pan has millions of candida spores on it waiting for the right environment to grow in.

 90% of all infections are biofilm infections.
 Biofilms have transport systems for food, water, create nanowires that act like a microbial nervous system, have tiny appendages called pili that they use to attach to our tissues and send up giant towers with fruiting bodies that launch pieces of itself off to start new biofilms elsewhere in our bodies.
 White blood cells get stuck in biofilm so our immune system can’t fight them.
 Once in a biofilm, it takes a 5000X greater concentration of antibiotics to kill an infection.
 Biofilms are worthy adversaries but they do have a weak spot…